LATTE (course materials)

 For Host Name, enter either:

-Everyone has a choice of three servers to use.
-If one server happens to be down, you can always try another.
+Everyone has a choice of two servers to use.
+If one server happens to be down for maintenance, you can always try another.

 Keep the default port number (22), and choose "Password" for the authentication method.
 Click connect.